-Adoptive Transfer of WT Macrophages into the iNOS-/- Rats Could Partially Restore the Inhibition Against S. japonicum.
-To provide further evidence of the role of NO on the inhibition of development of S. japonicum, adoptive transfer of WT rat macrophages (Mφ) into iNOS^{-/-} rats was performed.
-Macrophages were used as they are considered to be the best-characterized source of NO (18).
-After transfer, the iNOS^{-/-} recipient rats $(iNOS^{-/-} + M\phi)$ that received adoptive transfer of WT macrophages were able to express iNOS (Fig. S6 A and B) and elevated the production of NO in vivo (Fig. S6C).
-As seen in Table S1, in contrast to the status in the iNOS $^{-/-}$ rats, the worm burden and egg production, together with worm fecundity, were significantly reduced in the recipient group of animals (iNOS^{-/-} + M φ).
-Furthermore, we found that the adoptively transferred macrophages could partially inhibit the parasite growth, which resulted in a decrease in length and diameter (Fig. S6 D-F).
-As a consequence, the size of granulomas in livers displayed a marked reduction in the iNOS^{-/-} + M φ group (Fig. S6 G and H).
+To provide further evidence of the role of NO on the inhibition of development of S. japonicum, adoptive transfer of wild type rat macrophages into iNOS^{-/-} rats was performed.
+Macrophages were used as they are considered to be the best characterized source of NO (18).
+After transfer, the iNOS^{-/-} recipient rats were able to express iNOS (Fig. S6A and B) and elevated the production of NO in vivo (Fig. S6C).
+As seen in Table.
+S1, in contrast to the status in the iNOS^{-/-} rats, the worm burden and egg production, together with worm fecundity were significantly reduced in the recipient group of animals (iNOS^{-/-} + M φ).
+Furthermore, we found that the adoptively transferred macrophages could partially inhibit the parasite growth, which resulted in a decrease in length and diameter (Fig. S6D-F).
+As a consequence, the size of granulomas in livers displayed a marked reduction in the iNOS^{-/-} + M φ group (Fig. S6G and H).
 Thus, these data further demonstrated that NO is a key factor involved in blocking the development of S. japonicum in rats.

-NO Inhibits the Mitochondrial Respiration of S. japonicum.
+NO inhibits the mitochondrial respiration of S. japonicum

 In this study, we speculated that the mechanisms of NO blocking the development of Schistosoma might be linked to the inhibition of mitochondrial respiration, resulting in inhibition of mitochondrial energy production and lethal metabolic interference.
 To test this hypothesis, the mitochondrial morphology and structure of S. japonicum were compared.
 Ultrastructural observations revealed that worms from the mice had typical eukaryotic mitochondria with well-defined outer membranes and a clear cristae structure.
-In contrast, clusters of damaged mitochondria exhibiting mitochondrial swelling and distortion, loss of intact internal membranes, and disruption of mitochondrial cristae with vacuolization were observed in worms from the WT rats.
+In contrast, clusters of damaged mitochondria, exhibiting mitochondrial swelling and distortion, loss of intact internal membranes and disruption of mitochondrial cristae with vacuolization were observed in worms from the WT rats.
 However, mitochondrial alterations were considerably diminished in the worms from the iNOS^{-/-} rats (Fig. 4A and Fig. S7).
-In addition, the relative mRNA expression of the mitochondrial respiratory chain enzymes, cytochrome c oxidase (CcO, complex IV) subunit I and NADH dehydrogenase (complex I), in worms from the WT rats was significantly decreased (Fig. S8).
+In addition, the relative mRNA expression of the mitochondrial respiratory chain enzymes, cytochrome c oxidase (CcO, complex IV) subunit I and NADH dehydrogenase (complex I), in worms from the WT rats were significantly decreased (Fig. S8).
 CcO activity was also significantly decreased in worms from the WT rats, compared with those from the iNOS^{-/-} rats and mice (Fig. 4B).
 These results strongly suggest that the mechanisms of NO blocking the development of S. japonicum in rats act by affecting mitochondrial respiration in the parasite.